 I cannot use DV devices.
-The message DV equipment seems to be disconnected or turned off appears
+The message 'DV equipment seems to be disconnected or turned off' appears

-- Check that the DV device is turned on and that the cables are properly connected. - □ If you are using multiple i.LINKTM devices, the combination of the connected devices may cause unstable operation.
+- ☐ Check that the DV device is turned on and that the cables are properly connected. - □ If you are using multiple i.LINK[TM] devices, the combination of the connected devices may cause unstable operation.
 In this case, turn off the power of all connected devices and disconnect unused devices.
-Check the connection and then turn on the power again. - □ Use manual import/export in DVGate motion if problems occur with third party cameras. - □ You are strongly advised to use only Sony i.LINKTM cables, as using other brands may cause problems with the i.LINKTM devices.
+Check the connection and then turn on the power again.